Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 herring.
-The issue was that of the two methods for building SciPy from source for development recommended in SciPy's [contributor documentation](https://docs.scipy.org/doc/scipy/building/index.html#building-from-source-for-scipy-development), I was using the `"python dev.py build"` workflow and he was using an editable install, `"pip install -e . --no-build-isolation"`.
+The issue was that of the two methods for building SciPy from source for development recommended in SciPy's [contributor documentation](https://docs.scipy.org/doc/scipy/building/index.html#building-from-source-for-scipy-development), I was using the `"python dev.py build"` workflow and he was using an editable install: `"pip install -e . --no-build-isolation"`.
-For the editable install, SciPy is installed directly in its own project folder, and the shared library and the relevant extension modules were all being installed next to eachother in `~/scipy/scipy/special`.
-For the `dev.py` workflow, SciPy is installed elsewhere, and since I didn't specify where to install the shared library, it got put in the wrong place.
-What I had to do was configure the `install_dir` in `meson` like this:
+For the editable install, SciPy is installed directly in its own project folder, and the shared library and the relevant extension modules were all being installed next to each other in `~/scipy/scipy/special`.
+For the `dev.py` workflow, SciPy is installed elsewhere.
+Since I didn't specify where to install the shared library, it got put in the wrong place.
+It turned out what I had to do was configure the `install_dir` in `meson` like this:

 ```
 sf_error_state_lib = shared_library('sf_error_state', # Name of the library